 19. Texas A&M vs. LSU

 First meeting back in 1899, the Texas A&M-LSU rivalry was typically decided on who played with a home field advantage, but they’ve started to ramp up their rivalry in recent years.
-Now that both schools reside in the SEC, it’s back to mayhem when the Aggies and Tigers meet despite LSU winning all seven meetings since Texas A&M first joined the conference.
-Don’t expect that to last, though.
+Now that both schools reside in the SEC, it’s back to mayhem when the Aggies and Tigers meet despite LSU winning the first seven meetings since Texas A&M first joined the conference.
+All that changed in 2018, though…

 18. Florida State vs. Miami (FL)